Cohort-4/css-class/CSS-MODULE/lesson.md

 CSS Modules are very popular because they automatically make class and animation names unique so you don’t have to worry about selector name collisions.

+CSS Modules create unique class names for each component, so you don't have to worry about style collisions.

 `import styles from "page.module.css"`

 ```css